Position Title: Affiliate Faculty of Instruction in Integrative, Religious, and Intercultural Studies (IRIS), Detroit Campus

 Partnering with the Unit Head and Assistant Chair(s), Center for Adult and Continuing Studies, regional IRIS faculty, and the Brooks College Office of Integrative Learning and Advising to organize and support professional networking and community-based learning opportunities as needed;

-Representing the IRIS Department at GVSU graduation, alumni, recruitment, and kindred events that serve Holland campus-based students or prospective students; and
+Representing the IRIS Department at GVSU graduation, alumni, recruitment, and kindred events that serve Detroit campus-based students or prospective students;

-Providing faculty advising support for Integrative Studies majors and certificate/badge earners to facilitate retention to graduation.
+Providing faculty advising support for Integrative Studies majors and certificate/badge earners to facilitate retention to graduation; and

 Demonstrated teaching expertise at the undergraduate level;